STEER ANNOUNCES CLOSING OF SECURED CONVERTIBLE DEBENTURE FINANCING WITH STRATEGIC INVESTORS

 The Private Placement remains subject to the final acceptance of the TSXV.

-Today, Junaid Razvi, CEO and Chairman of the Board of STEER said: "We are pleased to announce the successful closing of this latest financing round with a group of strategic investors, marking a transformative moment for the company.
+"We are pleased to announce the successful closing of this latest financing round with a group of strategic investors, marking a transformative moment for the company.
 With this influx of capital, we are poised for accelerated growth with exciting new developments on the horizon.
 I want to extend my deepest gratitude to Mujir Muneeruddin and Susan Uthayakumar, our outgoing board members, for their dedication to the Company and unwavering support throughout its journey.
 At the same time, we welcome our two new board members, whose expertise and vision will undoubtedly propel us forward on our path to success.
-Together, we are energized and ready to seize the opportunities ahead, driving innovation and delivering value to our stakeholders."
+Together, we are energized and ready to seize the opportunities ahead, driving innovation and delivering value to our stakeholders," said Junaid Razvi, CEO and Chairman of the Board of STEER.

 The Board has considered several possible opportunities to enhance value for the Company's current shareholders, and is considering, among others, the distribution of most of its equity position in FoodsUp to current shareholders of the Company.
 The Debentures offered under the Private Placement are not convertible unless and until the Company completes the distribution of its equity interest in FoodsUp to the shareholders of the Company (the "FoodsUp Distribution").
 The intention of the FoodsUp Distribution, if completed, is to maximize the value of the Common Shares held by the shareholders of the Company without dilution of such pro rata entitlement because of the Private Placement.
 The Company anticipates completing the FoodsUp Distribution by no later than May 31, 2024.
 The completion of the FoodsUp Distribution, if it occurs, will be subject to the final acceptance of the TSXV, the Board, shareholders of the Company, as the case may be, and any other approvals required under applicable laws.